You are here

 Characteristics of CES Production Function

-CES production function is linearly homogeneous and exhibits the constant returns to scale.
+CES production function is linearly homogeneous and exhibits constant returns to scale.
 Based on the value of ρ, it produces the following results for σ :

 When -1<ρ<0, then σ >1.